-- demonstrate an understanding of dramatic languages - apply literacy skills - apply and structure dramatic languages - analyse how dramatic languages are used to create dramatic action and meaning - interpret purpose, context and text to communicate dramatic meaning - manipulate dramatic languages to create dramatic action and meaning - evaluate and justify the use of dramatic languages to communicate dramatic meaning - synthesise and argue a position about dramatic action and meaning.
+- Apply literacy skills - Apply and structure dramatic languages - Analyse how dramatic languages are used to create dramatic action and meaning - Interpret purpose, context and text to communicate dramatic meaning - Manipulate dramatic languages to create dramatic action and meaning - Evaluate and justify the use of dramatic languages to communicate dramatic meaning - Synthesise and argue a position about dramatic action and meaning

-Unit I Unit 2 Unit 3 Unit 4 Share How does drama promote shared understandings of the human experience? cultural inheritances of storytelling oral history and emerging practices a range of linear and non-linear forms Reflect How is drama shaped to reflect lived experience?
+Unit I Unit 2 Unit 3 Unit 4 Share How does drama promote shared understandings of the human experience?
+Cultural inheritances of storytelling, oral history and emerging practices A range of linear and non-linear forms Reflect How is drama shaped to reflect lived experience?
 Realism, including Magical Realism, Australian Gothic associated conventions of styles and texts Challenge How can we use drama to challenge our understanding of humanity?
-Theatre of Social Comment, including Theatre of the Absurd and Epic Theatre associated conventions of styles and texts Transform How can you transform dramatic practice?
-Contemporary performance associated conventions of styles and texts inherited texts as stimulus
+Theatre of Social Comment, including Theatre of the Absurd and Epic Theatre Associated conventions of styles and texts Transform How can you transform dramatic practice?
+Contemporary performance Associated conventions of styles and texts Inherited texts as stimulus